gafc2001/note-app/README.md

 npm run dev
 ~~~

-> Run Backend,first of all, edit the application.properties acording to your local settings.\
+> Run Backend, first of all, edit the application.properties acording to your local settings.\
 Then run the following commands